 Building and Permitting

-Governor Ron DeSantis issued an additional extensions to Executive Order 17-235 (19-34 totaling 60 days).
-Therefore, in Monroe County, all building permits active on Sept.
-4, 2017 will receive a total of 600 days related to Hurricane Irma.
-No action on behalf of the permit holder is required.
+Governor Ron DeSantis issued an additional extension to Executive Order 17-235, therefore, all building permits active on Sept.
+4, 2017 in Monroe County will receive a total of 600 days related to Hurricane Irma.
+There is no action required on behalf of the permit holder.

-FAQ on Substantial Damage and other Floodplain related topics
+- Frequently Asked Questions on Substantial Damage and Floodplain topics

-The building Department is responsible for administering and enforce all ordinances applicable to building, construction, blasting, and explosives as defined in the Monroe County Code.
+The Building Department is responsible for administering and enforcing all ordinances applicable to building, construction, blasting, and explosives as defined in the Monroe County Code.

 The mission of the Building Department is to protect public health and safety, property, and the environment by providing an efficient, effective, and considerate permitting and code administration system, in accordance with the Monroe County Code and Florida statues that is consistent with and furthers the Monroe County Comprehensive Plan.